 - All patients over age 60 are advised to receive annual medical exams due to the risk of medical problems including cataracts, glaucoma, dry eyes, and age-related macular degeneration.

-- Patients at any age who have been diagnosed with a medical problem are advised to keep regular follow up visits to monitor the condition being treated.
+- Patients at any age who have been diagnosed with a medical problem are advised to keep regular follow up visits as recommended by the eye doctor to monitor the condition being treated.

 HOW IS A MEDICAL EXAM DIFFERENT THAN A ROUTINE VISION EXAM?